sapcc/hugo-documentation-templater/README.md

 ## Release Notes

 - Introduces support for BPMN diagrams.
 For more details, refer to the [diagrams section](https://sapcc.github.io/hugo-documentation-templater/docs/markdown-helpers/#diagrams).
-- Removed deprecated code to maintain compatibility with newer Hugo versions.
+- Removed deprecated code to maintain compatibility with Hugo versions v0.128 and higher.
+- Ensured compatibility with the latest Hugo version.
 - Upgraded Docsy to version v0.11.0.
-- Ensured compatibility with the latest Hugo version.
+- Fixed load of drawio diagrams when base URL is different of the root URL.

 ## Create a New Documentation Site from Scratch